CybSec-NITW/CybSec-NITW.github.io/_posts/2021-09-12-T-Mobile-Security-Breach.md

 ---
 date: 2021-09-12 12:26:40
 layout: post
-title: T-Mobile Security Breach
+title: Massive Data Breach in T-Mobile
-subtitle: T-Mobile data breach exposes customer's critical data
+subtitle: Find out about how it happened ?
+When it happened ?
+And how this could have been avoided ?
 description: Find out about how it happened ?
 When it happened ?
 And how this could have been avoided ?
 image: https://res.cloudinary.com/dm7h7e8xj/image/upload/v1559825145/theme16_o0seet.jpg
 optimized_image: https://res.cloudinary.com/dm7h7e8xj/image/upload/c_scale,w_380/v1559825145/theme16_o0seet.jpg